 If you’re worried about the appointment, my advice is to have some sedative medication.
 This can be nitrous oxide gas, which is the most convenient, since you can drive yourself home right afterward.
 Or you can have a sedative pill, such as Triazolam or Valium, in which case you’ll need to have an escort after the appointment.

 Post-operative Care for a Tooth Extraction

 While you are still in the dental office:

 - Sit still for a few minutes immediately after the appointment.
-You want to be sure that a blood clot has formed before you get up and around, because you could provoke bleeding.
-The amount of time you need to sit still varies with the type.
+You want to be sure that a blood clot has formed before you get up and move around, because you could provoke bleeding.
+The amount of time you need to sit still varies with the complexity of the extraction.
 If this was a baby tooth that was close to coming out on its own, you may only need one or two minutes of sitting still.
 For the simple removal of an adult tooth, you may need to sit for about ten minutes.
 For a surgical extraction in which stitches were necessary, it could be half an hour or longer.
 This amount of time could be longer if you tend to bleed longer than most people.

 - You will be biting on a gauze while you are waiting.
 This keeps pressure on the site and assists in stopping the bleeding.